 "My favorite rum for eggnog is Skipper Demerara Rum," confesses Blaine Adams, the bar director at Barrel & Ashes.
 "It's a dark rum from Guyana.
 It is rich, bold, and flavorful.
 With deep notes of vanilla, chocolate, and roasted coffee.
 It makes the perfect addition to any eggnog."

 "My other go-to would be the Appleton Estate 12-Year," says Adams.
-"This Jamaican rum has notes of plantain, banana, and vanilla.
-It makes for a lighter eggnog that still has some great flavors."
+"This Jamaican rum has notes of plantain, banana, and vanilla."

 "If had to choose a rum for eggnog, I'd pick a nicely aged Jamaican rum such as the Appleton Estate 12-Year," says Chris Chernok, the bar director at Broken Spanish.
 "I personally love Appleton 12-year because it tends to be on the sweeter side and I enjoy drinking it neat because of the complexity of the rum itself.
 All 12 years soaking in oak barrels produces a special rum that gives me notes of vanilla, caramel, and cinnamon that pair perfectly with a rich eggnog.
 I use this rum at Broken Spanish in a classic daiquiri for guests looking for a refreshing cocktail to cut through some our spicier dishes."